PhD Thesis Proposal

 Dissertation Advisor and Preliminary Advisory Committee

-Soon after passing the area qualification process, you should concentrate on narrowing down your interests to more specific ideas, such as:
+Soon after passing the area process, you should concentrate on narrowing down your interests to more specific ideas, such as:

 - “Truth Maintenance in Natural Language”